 SOCI 202.
 Race and Ethnic Relations (3 hrs) A socio-historical analysis of the interaction of racial and ethnic groups and the American environment.
-This will include the social, economic and political aspects of racial and ethnic groups in the United States.(GA)
+This will include the social, economic and political aspects of racial and ethnic groups in the United States.
+Cross-listed as REST 202 (GA)